GoogleCloudPlatform/gcp-service-broker/TESTING.md

 $ mysql> exit
 ```

-Or, you can run the service broker using SQLite3 for development by sepecifying
+Or, you can run the service broker using SQLite3 for development by specifying
 the `db.type` and `db.path` fields:

 ```